 Look at this gamer user persona and how the design reflects his interests and problems.

 11. Research your users’ motivations and pain points, then highlight them.

-When you start the actual research into specific personas, it is important to look at the motivations and pain points of each.
+When you start the research into specific personas, it is important to look at the motivations and pain points.
 A few guides I saw while collecting user persona examples focused on only one or the other.

-To truly create an accurate user persona, you need to thoroughly research both your users’ motivations and pain points.
+To truly create an accurate user persona, you must thoroughly research your users’ motivations and pain points.

 For example, this highly qualified influencer finds it difficult to attend events (maybe because he’s a cat), and maybe your product can help them out.

 12. Include goals that your product or service may not directly impact.

 The goals that your product or service directly impacts should be featured in user persona examples.
 But you should also take it a step further and highlight the other goals this persona may have.

 Maybe your product is a fitness app, like in the example below, which features traditional and nontraditional health goals.
 These indirect goals may not be something your product will influence or impact, but they are still important in understanding the persona.

 13. Begin your user persona guide with a helpful introduction paragraph